Data breach reporting procedure

 How to report a personal data breach

-Please do not include the names of the individuals involved in the form.
+Please do not include the names of the data subjects (the individuals whose personal data has been breached) on the form.
 If this information is required it will be requested separately.

 We may request copies of any documents or emails exposed as a result of the breach.
 These documents will not normally be shared beyond the investigating officers, they allow us to make an informed judgement of the breach and decide on the next steps to take.